 Best Things About Being a Paralegal

-Advantages to a Career as a Paralegal or Legal Assistant
+Advantages to a Career as a Legal Assistant

-The paralegal industry has changed significantly since the 1970's when paralegals, also known as legal assistants, first emerged as a bona fide career.
-Client demands, economic necessity and explosive growth have made paralegals a popular career choice and there has never been a better time to be a paralegal.
-The eight paralegal career advantages below outline several of the highlights of work in the paralegal field.
+The paralegal industry has changed significantly since the 1970s when being a legal assistant first emerged as a bona fide career.
+Client demands, economic necessity, and explosive growth have made paralegals a popular career choice, and there never has been a better time to be a paralegal.
+Eight paralegal career advantages outline several of the highlights of work in the field.